1960s in Hong Kong: Drought

 In 1963 and 1967, serious droughts affected Hong Kong.
 Water supply was unable to support the needs of the rapid population growth.
 The government introduced a water restriction policy.
 There were periods when water supply was restricted to 4 hours per 4 days.
 People had to save water for 4 days of usage.
 Water shortages, however, were mainly created by the politics (see resource section).

 The severe drought year in 1963 has been attributed to air circulation changes resulting from the March-May eruption of the Agung volcano on the Indonesian island of Bali.

 Typhoon

 In 1960, Typhoon Mary affected Hong Kong, causing 45 deaths and 127 injuries.
 It also destroyed about 10,000 homes.

 In 1962, Typhoon Wanda affected Hong Kong, causing 130 deaths.
-72,000 people left homeless.
+72,000 people were left homeless.
 It was one of the most disastrous typhoons to ever affect Hong Kong.